schatekar/blog/_talks/DRAFT-spa-conf-chatbot.md

 The session will also cover the following additional topics

  - The best architecture practices for building chatbots
- - What makes a great chatbot
+ - What makes a great chatbot?
+ - Chatbots are not a feature, they are a framework

 ## Audience background: